nikolastyllis/Trace-Simplification-to-Aid-Fuzzing/README.md

 2. MinimizeCorpus.py will minimize a corpus directory pointed to by -i and output the new corpus to the directory pointed to by -o.
 It also requires the path to the binary pointed to by -b.

 3. TraceClusterer.py will cluster traces in a directory pointed to by -i and output to stdout.
 It also takes -m the possible number of clusters to probe for optimal k.
+Make sure -m is less than the number of traces.

 4. Deduplicate.py will deduplicate files in the path passed to it.